epicenteredresearch/epicenteredresearchwebsite/content/pace/mentalhealth/dataprep_MH.md

 + **GESTA**: Gestational age at birth in weeks, continuous.
 Use the most accurate estimate.
 The priority is: medical record (ultrasound-confirmed) > medical record (last menstrual period) > self-reported (ultrasound) > self-reported (last menstrual period).
 + **PCA1, PCA2, PCA3...** : Ancestry covariates.
 These are continuous GWAS-based principal components, which capture ethnicity/ancestry.
 If GWAS data are not available, use self-reported ethnicity: in this case, create a categorical factor variable called ETHNIC (which will be treated as a dummy-coded covariate by the R package).
 If you feel another way to address ethnicity/race/ancestry would be more appropriate for your cohort (e.g., stratification, methylation-based estimates...), please contact us first and let's discuss how to proceed.
 + **Selection factors (optional covariate)**: Please include if relevant for your study.
 For example, if your sample contains cases and controls for some condition, please include the case/control variable in all models.
++	**Meanlog2oddsContamination**: Adjusting for the contamination score, which is output by the the `ExploratoryDataAnalysis` function.
+See below how to add this variable to your dataset

 Batch effects are dealt with using Combat in the pre-processing phase: batch covariates are not needed in the EWAS phase models, as shown in the example script using the R package provided.
 Estimated cell types are estimated in the pre-processing phase using the R package: they are included in the analysis, as shown in the example script using the R package provided.